 Finding the Presbyterians in my neighborhood.

-I can imagine their potential door to door campaign – “Are you presbyterian or something else?”
+I can imagine their potential door-to-door campaign – “Are you Presbyterian or something else?”

-2. Evangelism as being the best of the brands
+2. Evangelism as “Being the Best Brand”

-Their answer was,
+Their answer was:

 “We want to be the best Presbyterian church in the city so that we can keep the Presbyterians church visitors who come to see us.”

-Evangelism – the “E” word.
+Evangelism – the “E-Word”

 “Are you talking about the E-word?”
 In our class, we were talking about evangelism and its connections to American Imperialism.”

-What then is personal evangelism?
+So what is personal evangelism?

 Evangelism is more than telling your testimony of faith.